CH-nexDigital/kafka-streams-poc/README.md

 Each message generated contains three information:

-- Creation Date
+- Operation Date
 - Ticket UUID
 - Ticket State ( 0: Creted // 1 : Processing // 2 : Finished )

-When a ticket has its state changed, a new message containing the new state will be sent to Kafka.
+When a ticket has its state changed, a new message containing the new operation time and the new state will be sent to Kafka.

 ## Event Processor